The 9 Best Caribbean Shore Excursions

 Puerto Rico’s cocina criolla is some of the richest and most varied cuisine in the Caribbean.
 Old San Juan overflows with top-notch eateries serving dishes inspired by the island’s blend of Spanish, African, Taino Indian, and American culinary cultures.

 Getting There: The restaurants of Old San Juan are literally footsteps away from the main cruise ship piers on the peninsula’s southern shore.
-You can create your own tour of the culinary scene, or sign up for an organized one through your cruise line.
+You can create your own tour of the culinary scene, or sign up for an organized one through your cruise line or third-party vendor.

 Must-Do Experiences: Sample mofongos, arroz con pollo, and camarones en cerveza; sip a piña colada in the city where it was invented; take a class that teaches you how to cook the Puerto Rican way.